francescofiorella/computational_intelligence_2022_2023/exam/README.md

 The purpose of this project is to develop some agents able to play quarto.
 Each agent aim to beat with a high winning ratio the random agent, which always takes a random piece, and always places a piece in a random position.

-The main project folder contains the original `quarto` library, provided by Andrea Calabrese, along with the `quarto.ipynb` file, that contains the implementation of the hardcoded strategies and the main genetic algorithm.<br>
+The main project folder contains the original `quarto` library, provided by Andrea Calabrese, along with the `quarto.ipynb` file, that contains the implementation of the genetic algorithm, the hardcoded, minmax, and reinforcement learning strategies.<br>
-The file `ga_2.ipynb` contains a previous (less successful) implementation of the GA.<br>
+The file `ga_2.ipynb` contains a previous (less successful) implementation of the GA.
-The `minmax_rl` folder contains a modified version of the library (`quarto_edited`) which eliminates all the loops in the game by memorizing the remaining pieces and the remaining available coordinates in the board.
-Also, the `minmax_rl.ipynb` file contains an implementation of the minmax strategy, and two version of a reiforcement learning strategy.

 ## An agent using fixed rules